How to Quantify Resistance to Your SMS Using This Article

 Employees not following proscribed policies/procedures is one of the most blatant displays of resistance to your SMS.

-Sometimes, this is because management has been lazy is creating good procedures or policies.
+Sometimes, this is because management has been lazy in creating good procedures or policies.
 Most often, it is because employees disregard the SMS in favor of doing it “their own way.”

-The way to know if this is a problem in your SMS is simply investigating how often “not following procedure/checklist/policy” is a root cause of your reported safety issues.
+The way to know if this is a problem in your SMS is simply to investigate how often “not following procedure/checklist/policy” is a root cause of your reported safety issues.

-- Briefly investigate each reported issue from past 6 months;
+- Briefly investigate each reported issue from the past 6 months;

-- Tally how many issues’ root cause was employee not following policy/procedure/checklist;
+- Tally how many issues’ root cause was an employee not following policy/procedure/checklist;

-- Then estimate your score on the 0-5 scale
+- Then estimate your score on the 0 to 5 scale

 - 0 means no or very few root causes